Background

 Let us know how the AlphaFold Protein Structure Database has been useful in your research, or if you have questions not answered in the FAQs, at alphafold@deepmind.com.

-If your use case isn’t covered by the database, you can generate your own AlphaFold predictions using Google DeepMind’s Colab notebook or open source code.
-Both resources also support multimer prediction.
+If your use case isn't covered by the database, you can generate your own AlphaFold predictions using this open source code, which also supports multimer prediction.

 What’s new?